Himachal Tour Packages

 2. Losar

-- Why is it Celebrated - The Tibetan New Year is a celebration that starts the new year based on the Tibetan moon calendar.
+- Why - The Tibetan New Year is a celebration that starts the new year based on the Tibetan moon calendar.
 It shows how good wins over evil.

 3. Winter Carnival Manali